What is Net Profit Margin?

 The amount of debt on the balance sheet is one of the more significant considerations, as companies that opt to grow using debt financing rather than equity financing will incur higher interest expenses – which will effectively cause their net profit margin to decline.

-Therefore, while higher net profit margins are typically perceived as positive signs, it is important to keep in mind the limitations around the net income metric and accrual accounting.
+Therefore, while higher net profit margins are typically perceived as positive signs, it is important to remember the limitations around the net income metric and accrual accounting.

 With that said, net income is a poor metric for comparability due to the aforementioned pitfalls, which directly impact the reliability of the net profit margin metric as a point of comparison.